justinleetyler/justinleetyler.github.io/catalog.md

 > ... derangement of the sences... -p.
 89 -q
 > Admittedly, when discussing immersion in the divine, we're in far over our heads. -p.
 91 -q
 > We're presented with a paradox that is an invitation to the inmost experience of the universe.
 We're presented with a holy poem. -p.
 94 -q
-N!  - ... the final moment involves turning to ritual practice in order to sustain in our fallible lives the infinate truth that we're been entrusted with.
+> ... the final moment involves turning to ritual practice in order to sustain in our fallible lives the infinate truth that we're been entrusted with.
 In the case of love, this tends to mean marriage. -p.
 94 -q
 > Science in the yellow snowmobile helmet will neer be able to enter into what being alive is about. -p.
 96 -q
 > What is philosophy or religion - or human life for that matter - but the attempt to relate to the meaningful hugeness revealed in such experiences without sounding or acting like a total fool, at our best with a touch of style? -p.
 98 -q
 > It occurs to him [Descartes] that the support beam of almost all our beliefs is the senses. he first muted doubt 9the doubt of the first meditation builds into a kind of intellectual crescendo) is that the senses sometimes deceives us: for instance, we see water on the road, which proves in actuality to be a mirage. -p.
 103 -q